Laural Ballew explains the proposal and impact of a longhouse that will be built after demands from Native American Student Union

 “We are very hopeful that, especially since the funding is in both houses, the funding will be included.
 There’s been a lot of great work done to make this a reality,” Cocke said.

 A location has not been decided on, but Western is working with the City of Bellingham to confirm a spot in the Sehome Arboretum, as the location falls on city land.

 The proposed structure will feature an indoor-outdoor kitchen, a gathering hall to host events and meetings, a classroom and student lounges.

 Ballew plans for the space to host events aiming to bring food sovereignty and better food security to Western’s native students and communities, as well as to the nearby Lummi reservation.
 Food sovereignty is defined as the right of peoples to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems by the U.S. Food Sovereignty Alliance.

 “The longhouse will provide a cultural center for meetings, workshops, educational seminars and cultural gatherings.”
 Ballew said. “[It] will support Native students by providing a gathering and ceremonial space to promote cultural exchange and understanding.”

-Western will be the last university along the I-5 corridor to build a longhouse on campus in support of its Native students.
+Western is not the first public university in Washington state to build a longhouse on campus in support of its Native students.
 In 1995, The Evergreen State College opened its longhouse, or “house of welcome.”